 The SII is a 2-week, intensive transformational instructional program for full-time, benefit-based faculty.
 SII will enable faculty to build or improve a current Blackboard course, utilize learning technologies and functionality designed to increase student engagement.
 We will examine course materials, discover techniques for ‘flipping the classroom’ and delve into pedagogical theory with hands-on course development opportunities and guidance from the ITS instructional support team.
 Participants will greatly expanded their technology toolkits and become more confident deploying instructional technologies for academic use.

 We will examine course materials, discover techniques for keeping your students engaged, delve into pedagogical theory combined with hands-on course development opportunities.
 Our professional instructional support team will work with you to help you design a course that meets your learning outcomes.
 Faculty will become familiar with Blackboard tools and features that will help them reach their teaching goals.

-Tenured or tenure-track faculty that are interested in enhancing their online Blackboard courses will benefit greatly from this workshop.
+Tenured or tenure-track faculty interested in enhancing your Blackboard courses will benefit greatly from this workshop.
 Ask yourself the following questions to see if this program is for you:

 - Are you interested in taking your Blackboard course to the next level, or in redesigning your course to make it more interactive and user-friendly?

 - Are you teaching an undergraduate or graduate level academic course for credit using Blackboard?

 - Would you like to learn ways to take advantage of Blackboard’s untapped potential, whether it be in integrating publisher material, displaying your students’ video presentations within Blackboard, or increasing the amount of your course content online to free up your class time for interactive learning activities?

 - Design and develop engaging, interactive courses based on the Blackboard Exemplary Course Template